Code-Institute-Submissions/md-milestone-project-1/README.md

 ## Features

-The website is mobile-first fully reseponsive.
+The website is mobile-first fully responsive.
 Mosty one page design.
-First section (Hero) of the websites displays interactive photo on larger screen sizes.
-Navigation is functional and uses Bootstaps JavaScript code for displaying navigation as a hamburger menu on smaller screen sizes.
-Website uses [lighboxgallery](https://github.com/kawshar/lightboxgallery) for displaying portfolio as gallery with lightbox.
-Website uses custom JavaScript to provide users with 'Go back to top' button [Source](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp).
-This Website also uses JavaSript for smooth animation on autoscroll from navigation [Source](https://stackoverflow.com/questions/50709873/smooth-scroll-for-link-with-anchor) (*modified for pourpuses of this project).
-This website also provides users with, for now not functional contact form.
+The first section (Hero) of the websites displays an interactive photo on larger screen sizes.
+Navigation is functional and uses Bootstraps JavaScript code for displaying navigation as a hamburger menu on smaller screen sizes.
+The website uses [lighboxgallery](https://github.com/kawshar/lightboxgallery) for displaying portfolio as a gallery with lightbox.
+The website uses custom JavaScript to provide users with 'Go back to top' button [Source](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp).
+This Website also uses javascript for smooth animation on auto-scroll from navigation [Source](https://stackoverflow.com/questions/50709873/smooth-scroll-for-link-with-anchor) (*modified for purposes of this project).
+This website also provides users with, for now not a functional contact form.
 Contact form also provides validation and feedback on interaction.

 ### Existing Features
-- Contact Form - allows users to achieve contact the company, by having them fill out contact from on /contact.html
+- Contact Form - allows users to achieve contact the company, by having them fill out the contact form on /contact.html
-- Back to top button - allows users to go back to top of the page when using one page navigation
+- Back to top button - allows users to go back to the top of the page when using one-page navigation
-- Lightbox Gallery - allows users to view, and switch between photographs on interaction
+- Lightbox Gallery - allows users to view, and switch between photographs on the interaction

-- Contact From have yet to be connected to server to be functional
+- Contact From having yet to be connected to the server to be functional

 ### Features Left to Implement
-- Pictures of team members to be displayed on hover follwing cursor
+- Pictures of team members to be displayed on hover following the cursor

 ## Technologies Used